Impact of climate change on the group, financial reporting considerations and sensitivities, judgements and estimates

 Our approach to addressing Scope 3 emissions is to engage with our customers on climate change and work with them to develop and scale up the technologies to decarbonise steel and aluminium production.

 Importantly, none of the above scenarios are considered a definitive representation for our assessment of the future impact of climate change on the Group.
-To assess transition risk, we use market analysis for our short-term outlook, and our Conviction and Resilience scenarios for our medium- to long-term assessment.
-For physical risks, we use an intermediate and high emissions scenario.
 Scenario modelling has inherent limitations and, by its nature, allows a range of possible outcomes to be considered where it is impossible to predict which outcome is likely.

-In addition, as our macroeconomic modelling involves a range of variables, isolating and measuring the impact of specific climate risks and opportunities is challenging.
+In addition, as our macro-economic modelling involves a range of variables, isolating and measuring the impact of specific climate risks and opportunities is challenging.
 We do not publish the commodity price forecasts associated with these scenarios, as to do so would weaken our position in commercial negotiations and might give rise to concerns from other market participants.

 Low-carbon transition risks and opportunities, financial resilience of our portfolio